We are born with a natural ability to learn.

 The subtlety of sound is truly investigated as the ear's ability to discern tone qualities is heightened.
 If you're going to learn to play the piano, you might as well learn how to produce the best tone from the piano.
 Anybody can push a key down, but how many people produce a beautiful tone?

-A musician cannot move others unless he himself is moved.
+unless he himself is moved.

 Mastery over body mechanics is essential to developing flawless technique.
 This takes time, patience, and lots of practice.
 Most importantly, you need proper instruction.
 Instruction in technique can never come from a book, and especially not from exercises created for the sole purpose of repeating sequences of notes.
 These exercises done with poor technique just further solidifies faulty and labored muscle memory.
 Each finger has its optimal position, as transient as it may be, and the hand and the arm should be in balance to support the independent action of each finger.
 Without independence, your fingers won't be consistent in touch or rhythm in scale passages, or be able to play Chopin, holding down notes with fingers 1 and 2 and trilling fingers 4 and 5 at the same time.